Cbazil/Code4CT/README.md

 - Worked on "Learn to" section, and add background color of black to the background image.
 Like a merge (Blend mode: Multiple).
 - Postioned all elements in the learn to section and resized font icons.
 - Added margin and padding to info section.
-- Changed button increase at hover effect from 10% t0 5 like Nate(Lecturer) instructured.
+- Changed button increase at hover effect from 10% to 5 like Nate(Lecturer) instructured.
 - Created Course layout, Used a nested grid format/method.
 - Structure the meet team section Grid.
 - Imported the poppins google font and placed it as body.